shinyquagsire23/monado/doc/changes/ipc/mr.721.md

 - mr.800
 - mr.846
 ---

-Now that there is a interface that allows the compositor to support multi-client rendering use that instead of doing our own rendering.
+all: Now that there is a interface that allows the compositor to support multi-client rendering use that instead of doing our own rendering.